-The master's program in Writing and Publishing at DePaul University may include the writing of a thesis.
-A thesis should be an original and independent body of creative writing that may range in length from 50–100 pages.
-Writing a thesis should not be undertaken lightly, as it is a substantial and serious project and, when completed, may become available to current and future MAWP students.
+DePaul's MFA in Creative Writing and Publishing will require the writing of a thesis.
+A thesis should be an original and independent body of creative writing that will be at least 100 pages of prose or 30 pages of poetry.
+Writing a thesis should not be undertaken lightly, as it is a substantial and serious project and, when completed, may become available to current and future MFA students.

-Graduate students considering writing a thesis should consult the program director.
+MA students considering applying to the MFA should consult the program director about their plans for a thesis.
 Please see the Guidelines on Theses and Dissertations for College of Liberal Arts and Social Sciences.

 Selecting a Topic and a Committee